Computer Science

 1. KNOW: Graduates will be able to demonstrate mastery of core principles in Computer Science.

-2. THINK/APPLY/CREATE: Graduates will be able to critically and creatively conceptualize, evaluate, formulate, and solve computing problems.
+3. APPLY/CREATE: Graduates will be able to critically and creatively conceptualize, evaluate, formulate, and solve computing problems, including, where appropriate, in the process of creating new knowledge in the discipline of computer science.

 Contact